justsvykas/SQL-for-Data-Science/Final_assesment/Peer_review_assesment.md

 Ideas for analysis include: Parsing out keywords and business attributes for sentiment analysis, clustering businesses to find commonalities or anomalies between them, predicting the overall star rating for a business, predicting the number of fans a user will have, and so on.
 These are just a few examples to get you started, so feel free to be creative and come up with your own problem you want to solve.
 Provide answers, in-line, to all of the following:

 i.
 Indicate the type of analysis you chose to do:

+Predicting the number of fans a user will have

 ii.
 Write 1-2 brief paragraphs on the type of data you will need for your analysis and why you chose that data: